 7. Click on the Design tab or Design preview “edit” button to start creating the workflow.

-8. User fields can be used to add custom fields, which can then be included in a user form that will be attached later in a workflow stage.
+8. User fields can be used to add custom fields, which can then be included in a user form that will be attached later in the workflow stage.
 User forms can be used to add a custom form, where you can drag-and-drop system or custom fields and then attach it in a workflow stage (activities: tasks or subprocesses).
 Also, you can apply Field Rules to show or hide certain fields in forms, based on rules you set.

 Learn more at User Fields and User Forms.

 Navigate to each Workflow in the Analytics tab, to get insights on each Workflow usage.

 - Set Analytics Filters to get the results you wish.

 - Choose between Total or Delayed Tasks to be displayed.